 Visiting the Oregon Coast is coming home for me.
-I’ve only ever known the waves crashing on the sand, or spitting up through rock stacks.
+I’ve only ever known the waves crashing on the sand or spitting up through rock stacks.
 The salty mist seems to cover everything with a sticky resin that helps me connect to the wild beauty of the State that raised me.
-I set out on an adventure from Seattle to re-engage my longing to connect with things both familiar and new.
+I set out on an adventure from Seattle to re-engage my longing to connect with familiar and new things.
 One thing new was an intimate opportunity to experience the Heceta Head Lighthouse (pronounced “Ha – SEE – Ta” by most).
 This inspiring stay will be added to my article about My favorite unique Pacific Northwest hotels.

 - Yachats, Oregon — the main town in the area

 - The natural wonderland of Cape Perpetua